gruberb/rust-in-20-days/days/day-01.md

 * The compiler is first your enemy, and then your best friend.
 It takes a while to get used to not working with running code (like in scripting languages) and fix errors along the way.
 In Rust, you work **with** the compiler to make sure your code is correct *before* it runs.
 * It takes a few weeks to get used to Rust.
 Once you are, it is hard to go back to a language without such a great type system and compiler.
 Keep at it, don't try to see progress every day.
 Give yourself a fixed time slot of 20 days to just work on the course.

+In learning programming languages, there can be a moment of "Oh my, what else is there?
+How much do I need to know?".
+In Rust, you need to know the following concepts to be able to navigate the language and figure things out for yourself:

+* Basic types
+* Creating your own types (via `struct`)
+* Traits
+* Default implemantation of traits
+* Ownership and Borrowing
+* Error handling
+* How to navigate the Rust documentation
+* (Generics, but this is not needed for a while, and not as complex as you might think)
+* (Lifetimes, but you might never face lifetime, and on some level, not as complex as you think)
+* (Macros, but you may not ever need to write your own, and it's just important to know how they generally work)

 With this being said, let's have some fun with Rust!

 ## Setting up Rust